What is Network Inventory Management?

 A network inventory system is vital for keeping the network healthy and functioning.
 It is almost impossible to adequately manage today’s advanced, dynamic, virtualized networks without a comprehensive and near-real-time view of network assets and resources.
 A network inventory system provides this view to support general network operation levels, uptime quotient, and capacity planning.

-Network inventory is a prerequisite for network management and supports or facilitates the most essential use cases: Asset Information / Management: captures and stores up-to-date information about the network and all its components to enable insights and actions to be performed Fulfillment: enables customers to be connected to the network, including network resource allocation for customer use
+- Asset Information / Management: captures and stores up-to-date information about the network and all its components to provide insights and enable actions

-Unified resource management – Today’s complex networks use assets and resources from the active telecommunication transport network, passive inside- and outside plant infrastructure, as well as IT and data center infrastructure environments.
+Unified resource management – Today’s complex networks use assets and resources from the transport network, inside- and outside plant infrastructure, plus the IT and data center environments.
 All are instrumental in delivering telecommunication services and should be managed holistically in a single database.
 This approach makes it possible to view network data, relationships and dependencies across all technologies and domains, which greatly simplifies keeping track of the network’s diverse resources.

 Integration – For a network inventory solution to do its job, it must always reflect the real network.
 Exchanging data with other systems is therefore a must.
 A network inventory tool should have an extensive integration layer that reconciles data from third-party systems and exposes information to any application that needs it.
 APIs, ETL technologies, and prepackaged interfaces facilitate collecting, reconciling and using data from various sources.

-Visualization – Being able to view network infrastructure and service data graphically makes it possible to recognize patterns within the data and gain a better understanding of dependencies.
-Such easier extraction of insights from the data drives better decisions, faster response times, and improved overall efficiency.
+Visualization – Viewing network infrastructure and service data graphically makes it easier to recognize patterns within the data and gain a better understanding of dependencies.
+Extracting insights from the data drives better decisions, faster response times, and improved overall efficiency.

 Further Downloads